bridget-basiq/developers/content/API-Reference/4+Routes/subscribe-to-route-updates.md

 <api-reference-actions url="https://playground.chargetrip.com/?page=routeUpdatedById"></api-reference-actions>

 ## Subscription
 The subscription service needs to be initiated with a `route ID`.
 From there on it will start calculating and, based on your interval, provide you with a route status.
-For all possible statuses, see the [response section](/API-Reference/Routes/subscribe-to-route-updates#response) of this chapter.
+For all possible statuses, see the [response section](/API-Reference/Routes/subscribe-to-route-updates#response) of this document.

 Last but not least, if your route supported any additional options you can now request them on the subscription response, as described here;